What is Art Therapy? – Information for service users

 • What is art therapy?

 Art therapy involves using art and discussion with an art psychotherapist.
 Using art materials can help you to express your thoughts and feelings and it can provide another way of communicating when it is hard to talk.
-You do not have to be good at art; the aim is not to improve your skills.
+You do not have to be good at art as the aim is not to improve your skills.

 In art therapy you will have time to talk and think about your difficulties with the art psychotherapist and it may help you to understand yourself better, gain insight and for change to occur.